 Suites are definitely ‘comfy’ here, with dreamy Coco-Mat beds nestled amongst the minimalist interiors.
 Concrete floors and sleek Cycladian contours are softened by touches of wood and woven throws.
 Bathrooms are sanctuaries of cool with rain showers and natural beauty products.

-On the top floor, the gorgeous 360 Double Suite and the 360 Family Suite (our favourites) make the most of the wild landscape, each with a large terrace with views and a jacuzzi.
+On the top floor, the gorgeous 360 Double Suite with Private Outdoor Jacuzzi and the 360 Family Suite (our favourites) make the most of the wild landscape, each with a large terrace with views.
 Beneath this, on the first floor, there are two small Junior Suites, a Double Suite and a Triple Suite, which come with a slightly cheaper price tag and have terraces with sea views.

 Down on the ground floor, you'll find the Double Suites with Private Gardens, which have herb-lined courtyards where you can laze on sunloungers – one has a small private pool, too.
 There’s also a Triple Suite and a Family Suite for four, both with spacious gardens and a pool.